Do you find yourself waiting for the phone to ring? Waiting for him to call? Let me help you with understanding men and what you can do about it.

 This might sound weird, but when a man doesn’t call you, he is still communicating loud and clear.
 He’s saying, “Sorry honey, I’m not that into you.”
 Once you catch on to the fact that this IS the message he is sending, now you’re on your way to understanding men.

 The good news, you’ll stop waiting by the phone and free yourself up to move on to meet better men!
 Good men are out there.
-Don’t waste your Precious time waiting around for some guy to call.
+Don’t waste your precious time waiting around for some guy to call.
 I don’t care who he is or how great a time you had or what a great catch he seems to be.
 He’s not the man for you or HE WOULD HAVE CALLED.

-How Long Should You Wait for Him to Call
+How Long Should You Wait for Him to Call?

-If you had a great with a man and you don’t hear from him in seven days, allow yourself to let go with grace.
+If you had a great time with a man and you don’t hear from him in seven days, allow yourself to let go with grace.
 When a man is into you, he won’t wait a week.
 He’ll want to see you again and he’ll move heaven and earth to make that happen.
 Occasionally there are extenuating circumstances but that is a very rare thing.
 Don’t assume that applies to you because the odds are very strong he’s just not calling.

 Why Did He Say He’d Call?

 The hard truth is there are plenty of decent men out there who don’t want to hurt you, but don’t know what else to say.
-They feel saying, “I’ll call you” because they think this is what is expected.
+They feel saying, “I’ll call you” is easier because they think this is what is expected.
 Many think not asking is too hard to get away with.

 What Can You Do?